speedie1337/elevendebloater/README.md

 ### Before running
 Please run "winget list" in CMD and accept the terms.
 Otherwise nothing will be deleted.
+Actually 0.95 may have fixed this problem by doing it automatically.
+Still try this if you can't get it to work!

 ### How to use (Simple)
 Download the latest script from well, the latest release and run it.
 Then just follow the on screen instructions.